 The research objectives and collaborations translate into jointly advised PhD thesis and postdoctoral project topics.
 The topics have direct implications for development of cutting-edge technologies that will stimulate attention of both industrial partners and external academic groups and communities.
 Some examples of such topics are:

 - Model predictive control on low-cost microcontrollers for ubiquitous use in mechatronic devices (STUBA and RUB)

-- Govenors for the integration of proprietrary devices into system wide control
+- Governors for the integration of proprietary devices into system wide-control (STUBA and RUB)

 - Mixed and virtual reality for production line operation training

 - Hybrid modeling and real-time optimization of processes under uncertainty.